axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md

         ```

-11. Press `CTRL+C` to stop {{% productparam "abbrev" %}}.
+11. Press `CTRL+C` to stop {{% param "product.abbrev" %}}.

 12. Check the state of the orphan disk-buffer file.
 For more information, see {{% xref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/_index.md" %}}.

-13. If you have more than one orphan disk-buffer file, repeat [the steps following the {{% productparam "abbrev" %}} stop]({{< relref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md#repeat-steps-from-here" >}}) (that is, the steps beginning from overwriting the empty disk-buffer file with the orphan disk-buffer file) for each orphan disk-buffer file.
+13. If you have more than one orphan disk-buffer file, repeat [the steps following the {{% param "product.abbrev" %}} stop]({{< relref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md#repeat-steps-from-here" >}}) (that is, the steps beginning from overwriting the empty disk-buffer file with the orphan disk-buffer file) for each orphan disk-buffer file.

 14. Remove the temporary directory.